 How can I sell my house fast?

 “It is all in the preparation” says Peter Illingworth.
 If you want to sell fast then speak to us at either Kirkbymoorside or our Pickering branches.
 We would urge you to allow us to immediately produce the full sales particulars and prepare the website portals for imminent launch.
-This will give you a head start; at the moment you find a property you want to buy we can probably go live to the market that day with your own sale.
-In the meantime this also enables us to have your property on the market with ourselves invisibly with a range of other properties, whereby we may be able to match you with each other.
+This will give you a head start; at the moment you find a property you want to buy we can probably go live to the market that day with your property.
+In the meantime this also enables us to have your home on the market with ourselves invisibly with a range of other properties, whereby we may be able to match you with a property you want to buy.

-If the property is likely to have structural issues, it is as well to consider commissioning a survey that a prospective purchaser could rely on, as this could prevent endless fall throughs and a massive waste of lost time.
+If your home has structural issues, it is as well to consider commissioning a survey that a prospective purchaser could rely on, as this could prevent endless fall throughs and a massive waste of time.

 Ideally before any marketing has commenced the seller will have instructed their solicitor/conveyancer, to collate the appropriate documentation in order for a contract to be sent out as soon as the sale has been negotiated, otherwise this could be weeks away.
 The documentation is likely to include: planning consents, building regulations, servicing documentation of appliances as well as the fixture and fittings inventory.
 A seller may also consider commissioning the searches rather than leaving them to the purchaser which can save some weeks in time.

 The property must be placed on the market and reflect good value amongst other similar competing properties.

 Your property must not go unnoticed and should be shown in the best possible light.
 Therefore the best presentation of the house and garden is essential.
 It should be free of clutter and clean, lawns and hedges cut, gardens and footpaths weeded.
 A fresh coat of paint goes a long way in brightening a property up.